• Skip to primary navigation

 You can read this Journal of Experimental Social Psychology report on Enclothed Cognition if you want to learn a bit of the science behind this tip.

-Movement has been shown to help us tune in to what’s going on in our bodies and build connections in our brains that can reduce stress and improve wellbeing.
+Movement has been shown to help us notice what’s going on in our bodies and build connections in our brains that can reduce stress and improve wellbeing.
 Finding movement and activity that brings you joy is important, especially considering that some people find many types of “exercise” difficult due to physical or emotional barriers.
-Tuning in to joyous movement can boost mood and help build resilience, so finding something that works for you can make a difference.
+Joyful movement can boost mood and help build resilience, so finding something that works for you can make a difference.
 Moving joyfully could be include:

 • Dancing